ssk-d/fireflutter/README.md

     So, client app should block (by showing a progress indicator) the user not to vote again while voting is in progress.

 - Note. the logic is to be chagned as described at https://github.com/thruthesky/fireflutter/issues/3

+### Comment crud, photo upload/update, vote like/dislike

+If you are following the path of how to create a post, list posts, and edit post, then you would have be familiar with fireflutter.
+If not, please practice more.

+[Comment crud branch of sample app](https://github.com/thruthesky/fireflutter_sample_app/tree/comment-crud) has all the source code.
+The code is a bit long since it has comment create form, comment list, photo upload, buttons.

 ## Push Notification